1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 #### Question 2
 We are going to create a tidy dataset with each row representing one observation.
 The variables in this dataset will be year, month, day and deaths.
 Use the pdftools package to read in fn using the pdf_text function.
 Store the results in an object called txt.
-Describe what you see in txt.

 ```{r}
 txt <- pdf_text(fn)